adleywd/vscode-characters-snippets/README.md

 ## VsCode characteres snippets

-### What is ?
+### What is?

-* It is a simple snippet to make easier to access some characteres
+* It is a simple snippet to make it easier to access some characters

-### Why ?
+### Why?

-* Sometimes we use a keyboard that does not contain a characteres for a specific language
+* Sometimes we use a keyboard that does not contain a character for a specific language
 * Actually, it is just to make my life easier :)

 ### Installation